Frequently Asked Questions

 I have an FBI background check that I need authenticated.
 Can you do that?

 No. On FBI background checks, you must request the authentication at the time you submit your request for the background check.
-See their website, http://www.fbi.gov/hq/cjisd/cjis.htm, for criminal background checks and their Frequently Asked Questions page for further information.
+See their website, www.fbi.gov/hq/cjisd/cjis.htm, for criminal background checks and their Frequently Asked Questions page for further information.
 If there is a notarial certificate/affidavit attached to the copy of the background check that states it is a true and accurate copy, this office can attach an apostille to that certificate/affidavit only.
 You should check with the destination country of the document to ensure this method is adequate.

 I have documents from Federal Courts and/or Federal Agencies.
 Can you authenticate those?